Flutter localization and internationalization i18n with examples

 }

 Awesome!
-Now reload the app and try to switch locale using the dropdown in the top menu.
+Now reload the app and try switching locales using the dropdown in the top menu.

 Use Lokalise AI to translate into multiple locales

-As you can see, managing translation files can be quite tedious, especially for larger applications.
-Moreover, you might need to add support for languages that you can’t really speak.
-In this case, you’ll need either to hire a professional or use AI.
-Meet Lokalise, the translation management system that takes care of all your Flutter internationalization needs and provides full support for ARB files.
+Managing translation files can be tedious, especially for larger applications.
+Additionally, you might need to support languages you don’t speak.
+You can hire a professional or use AI.
+Meet Lokalise, a translation management system that simplifies Flutter localization and supports ARB files fully.
 With features like:

-• Easy integration with various other services (GitHub, Figma, Asana, and many others)
+• Easy integration with services (GitHub, Figma, Asana, and more)

 • Collaborative translations